 I realize I have a pessimistic view on next season’s Rockets, but if I’m being objective on the trade, it was the best they could do.
 The doubt many in the community had early on about Paul and Harden coexisting in a back court together eventually came to fruition3, which really just makes the initial sign-and-trade4 for Paul all the more baffling.
 It’s not so much that the trade for Westbrook is some appalling, grave-digging move, it’s really more about the fact that they took a one-year flyer on Paul, and then made a horrific financial decision in giving Paul a max deal at 33-years-old5.
 I realize Morey probably views a majority of those first round picks as worthless, and perhaps for the time being they are, but who knows, maybe this team flames out and is a dumpster fire by 2022-23; I already mentioned the fact Westbrook will be turning 34 that year, while Harden will also be 33.
 What do you think the chances of the team still being good by then are, or even the chances that the team will still be together?

-I’m actually hoping my playoff seeding ends up panning out, because that would give us a First Round matchup of the Rockets and the Trail Blazers, and a rematch of the Lillard-Westbrook rivalry that was on full display during last postseasons’s First Round matchup of the Trail Blazers and the Thunder.
-I don’t expect the Trail Blazers to maintain a high seeding this upcoming season, or the Nuggets for that matter, but I actually do expect the Blazers to beat the Rockets, if they meet in the postseason.
-I know that Harden has been capable of leading his team past the First Round even in seasons where he was the sole star on the team, but with Westbrook on the roster, and with D’Antoni as the head coach, I can easily see this team succumbing to bad habits in pivotal moments.
+I’m actually hoping my playoff seeding ends up panning out, because that would give us a first round match up of the Rockets and the Trail Blazers, and a rematch of the Lillard-Westbrook rivalry that was on full display during last postseason’s first round match up of the Trail Blazers and the Thunder.
+I don’t expect the Trail Blazers to maintain a high seeding this upcoming season, or the Nuggets for that matter, but I actually do expect the Blazers to beat the Rockets if they meet in the postseason.
+I know that Harden has been capable of leading his team past the first round even in seasons where he was the sole star on the team, but with Westbrook on the roster, and with D’Antoni as the head coach, I can easily see this team succumbing to bad habits in pivotal moments.

 2019-20 Conference Standings Predictions